farhanahmad18/recursion-in-C/README.md

 # recursion_c-
-This is a repo for recursion questions and their solution
+This is a repo for recursion in C++ questions and their solution